mtejada11/mtejada11.github.io/oneledbb/index.md

 # How to Teach this Project

-If you would like to teach this, you can use this set of <a href="https://bit.ly/2YEv6Cs">OneLedBB instructional slides"</a> as you explain how to build and how electric current flows.
+If you would like to teach this, you can use this set of <a href="https://bit.ly/2YEv6Cs">OneLedBB instructional slides</a> as you explain how to build and how electric current flows.
+You are welcome to copy and adapt these slides.

 If you will be teaching this project to a large number of students, you will find that by buying all the parts in larger packages will result in the cost per student on the order of $1 to $2 USD.
+It's also useful to give small zip-lock bags so that students can take their circuits home and not lose any parts.

-When buying the parts needed, it is possible to buy pre-cut wires in bulk.
-Buying the pre-cut wires in bulk makes preparation for a large number of students easy.
+When buying the parts needed, it's possible to buy pre-cut wires in bulk.
+Buying the pre-cut wires makes preparation for a large number of students easy.
 Go to the <a href="https://www.digikey.com/">Digi-Key Electronics</a> and search for "3M jumper wire".
-The bulk wire packages for this project are: <a href="https://www.digikey.com/product-detail/en/3m/923345-09-C/923345-09-ND/12206">3M JUMPER PREFORM 0.9" 22AWG 150PCS 923345-09-ND</a>, <a href="https://www.digikey.com/product-detail/en/3m/923345-10-C/923345-10-ND/12207">3M JUMPER PREFORM 1" 22AWG 100PCS 923345-10-ND</a>
+The bulk wire packages for this project are: <a href="https://www.digikey.com/product-detail/en/3m/923345-09-C/923345-09-ND/12206">3M JUMPER PREFORM 0.9" 22AWG 150PCS 923345-09-ND</a>, <a href="https://www.digikey.com/product-detail/en/3m/923345-10-C/923345-10-ND/12207">3M JUMPER PREFORM 1" 22AWG 100PCS 923345-10-ND</a>.